Network effects in default clustering for large systems: Numerical studies and simulation results

 Hence, it is enough to be able to compute $u_0(t,p)= \int_0^\infty v(t,\hat{p}) d\lambda$.
 In order to do so, we first define the $k$-th moment to be, see also \cite{GSSS},

 The moment $u_k(t,p)$ can be calculated from the evolution function of $d v(t,\hat{p})$, by multiplying it with $\lambda^k$ and integrating by parts over $[0,\infty)$.
 As it will become clearer in the examples that follow, $u_k(t,p)$ will satisfy a system of equations.
 However, this system is not a closed system in that for any $k\in\mathbb{N}$, $u_{k}$ depends on $u_{k+1}$.
 To resolve this, we follow the method of truncation and in particular for a large enough $K$, we set $u_{K+1}=u_{K}$ and then we solve backwards.
+As we shall see later on (see also \cite{GSSS} for related results) this truncation is a sufficiently good and computationally efficient approximation of $u_0(t,p)= \int_0^\infty v(t,\hat{p}) d\lambda$ and, in addition that $K$ can typically be taken to be small.
+Our numerical studies showed that choosing $K=20$ is more than sufficient to guarantee good approximation properties, at least for the numerical examples studied in this paper.
+In addition, as it is demonstrated numerically in the Appendix A of \cite{SpiliopoulosSiriganoGiesecke2013}, in the simpler case without the network structure, such a mean field type of approximation is advantageous from numerical point of view as opposed to direct simulation of the finite $N$ system.

-Now, if the number of clusters $r$ is large or if the pool has a large degree of heterogeneity, then the number of equations $u_k(t,p)$ in the system can be prohibitively large.
+Now, if the number of levels of interaction $d$ is large or if the pool has a large degree of heterogeneity, then the number of equations $u_k(t,p)$ in the system can be prohibitively large.
 To resolve this and make the computation numerically feasible one can result in appropriate low-rank approximations as dictated by the SVD.
-The SVD facilitates the decomposition of the network interaction into $r$ mean-field type clusters.
-Given an adjacency matrix $A$ of rank $r$ corresponding to a network of size $N$ one could also find an approximation to $A$ which has a low rank, say $\theta$ such that $\theta<r$ and in general one would like to have $\theta/N \to 0$ in the regime $N \to \infty$.
+The SVD facilitates the decomposition of the network interaction into $r$ mean-field type levels of interaction.

-This approach would extract the most significant mean-field clusters from the originally specified network reducing the computation complexity but maintaining the main features of the network.
-To do so, we recall a classical result from matrix algebra stating if $0<\theta<r$ is a positive integer, then the minimal value of the $L^{2}$ distance $\|A-B\|_{2}$ (the standard Frobenius norm) over all matrices with rank less or equal to $\theta$ is achieved at